 - Thorough research.
 Accurate research means verifying the information from more than one source.
 This especially proves true when researching controversial or unclear timelines or materials.
 For example, I once had a student research a baseball player.
 The player’s birthdate was unclear.
 Many sources reported that the birthday provided to the States was a lie; other sources claimed that he was indeed that successful at a young age.
 The rub was that the student was a huge fan of this player and wanted to discard all research of the debate and present this player as a young miracle.
 The entire paper’s theme (that this baseball player achieved success at a young age) had questionable research, which is not thorough research.
 Fair and accurate research means not cherry-picking.

 - Citing material.
 This includes direct quotes and paraphrasing.
 I review both of those concepts throughout our research and writing.
 The majority of a paper should be the writer’s thoughts, supported by research.
-Students need those concepts repeated, and they are important, so I do.
+Students need those concepts repeated, and they are important, so I spend time emphasizing them.

 All parts of an ELA classroom fit together like puzzle pieces, and when teaching research papers, that neatly assembled puzzle sits on display.
 By giving students clear expectations, you are ready to guide them through ethical research and through strengthening their writing.